|9-15.100||General Principles Related to Obtaining Fugitives from Abroad|

 9-15.800 - Plea Agreements and Related Matters—Prohibition

 Persons who are cooperating with a prosecutor may try to include a "no extradition" clause in their plea agreements.
 Such agreements, whether formal or informal, may be given effect by the courts.
 If a foreign country subsequently requests the person's extradition, the United States faces the unpleasant dilemma of breaching its solemn word either to the person involved or to its treaty partner.
 Petition of Geisser, 627 F.2d 745 (5th Cir.
 1980), describes the enormous practical problems of resolving such a dilemma.
 Related matters involve agreements with potential witnesses to prevent or delay their removal.

-Prosecutors may not agree either formally or informally to prevent or delay extradition removal unless they submit a written request for authorization, and receive an express written approval from the Assistant Attorney General, Criminal Division.
+Prosecutors may not agree either formally or informally to prevent or delay extradition or removal unless they submit a written request for authorization, and receive an express written approval from the Assistant Attorney General, Criminal Division.
 Requests should be submitted to the Office of International Affairs (OIA) after endorsement by the head of the section or office responsible for supervising the case.